SergejKasper/ng-ioc/README.md

 - This repo is in alpha state.
 Though the functionality works as described, the api is subject to change
 - Config and Run-Blocks are executed multiple times on the module

+## Get started

+Install through bower:

+        bower install ng-ioc

+Take a look at the section below (or consider how stuff is included in the tests and in the ```example``` subfolder).

 ## Examples

 For a directive such as ```<my-directive>```: